diverdown311/LTM_Essentials/docs/Troubleshooting/module1/lab04.rst

    .. image:: /_static/class4/wireshark-ethernet-protocol.png
       :scale: 50 %

-If you have a version before 3.0 of wireshark you will need to download and install the F5 Wireshark plugin.
+If you have a version prior to Wireshark 3.0 you will need to download and install the F5 Wireshark plugin.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can download the F5 Wireshark plugin from devcentral.f5.com here:  https://devcentral.f5.com/s/articles/getting-started-with-the-f5-wireshark-plugin-on-windows.
 In the lab the plugin is already downloaded to /home/f5student/Downloads/wireshark/.